galsegal/galsegal.github.com/_posts/2013-04-12-making-our-feed-better---preview.md

 Since we deployed the new infrastructure we saw a major improvement on the [Openbook] servers

-- feed requests are around 45%-50% of all [Openbook traffic]
+- feed requests are around 45%-50% of all Openbook traffic.
 - [Openbook] servers response time was improved dramatically - from 300 ms to a steady 90 ms.
 - it means [Openbook] has now more resources to allocate for other requests and serves them more quickly.